Holidays in Sardinia

 Culurgiones is a Sardinian first course that comes from the area of Ogliastra.
 It is a kind of homemade gnocchi filled with cream of potato seasoned with mint.
 It is normally served with fresh tomato sauce and basil or with butter and sage.

 This dish is typical of the cuisine in Ogliastra and Barbagia.
-Oddly enough I only discovered it as an adult during a visit to Tortolì (east coast of Sardinia).
+As I am from the southwest I only discovered this dish as an adult during a visit to the town of Tortolì on the east coast of Sardinia.

 2. Malloreddus

-It is so famous that many years ago when I used to work in the hospitality industry, I found the dish on the main menu of the resort restaurant where I was working in Kenya.
+It is so good that many years ago, when I was working in the hospitality industry, I found this dish on the menu of the restaurant of the resort where I worked in Kenya.

 3. Suckling pig (Su Porcheddu in Sardinian)

 In ancient times, Su Porceddu was roasted underground.
-The origin of this cooking method is said to be due to the need of pig thieves to hide their stolen booty and in the meantime also cook it.
+The origin of this cooking method is said to be due to the need of pig thieves to hide stolen loot and cook it in the meantime.

 4. The braid (Sa Cordula in Sardinian)